Natalia Szlarb, MD, PhD

 Advanced Maternal Age, Donor Eggs, Failed IVF Cycles, Success Rates

 Thank you for the question.
-After coming back to Europe after 20 years I have seen massive positive change in Europe, with countries opening up their borders.
-My hope is that despite Brexit, borders will stay open for medicine and that patients from UK will be able to come to IVF Spain just like any other EU citizen.
-As an American citizen, I was still able to stay in the EU for up to three months – so even though you will be outside of the UK, you can stay in Spain long enough for us to plan not just one, but three cycles.
+After coming back to Europe after 20 years, I have seen a massive positive change in Europe, with countries opening up their borders.
+My hope is that despite Brexit, borders will stay open for medicine and that patients from the UK will be able to come just like any other EU citizen.
+As an American citizen, I was still able to stay in the EU for up to three months – so even though you will be outside the UK, you can stay in Spain long enough for us to plan not just one, but three cycles.
 We do however expect the British Pound to go down following Brexit, so finances might become an issue.
 Personally, I believe in medicine without borders – everyone should have the same level of access to specialist treatment, no matter where you come from or what language you speak.

 There are no evidence-based papers published that link gluten intolerance and poor egg quality.
 Implementation failure is most commonly a result of three factors: the egg quality, your endometrium receptivity and endo-immunology.

 Of course, we provide Skype consultations.
 I can’t imagine patients coming all the way from the United States, Canada or Australia for a first consultation.
 Drop an email to email@example.com to schedule a full one-hour consultation on Skype.
 Make sure you provide all your medical documentation so that the doctor we assign to your case has the time to familiarize themselves with your case before the consultation.
 This service costs about 150 EUR.